dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

 ### Extension Conflict Resolution

-If more than one extension applies to a specific member invocation, then if exactly one of them is more specific than all the others, that one is chosen.
+If more than one extension applies to a specific member invocation, then we resort to a heuristic to choose one of the extensions to apply.
+If exactly one of them is "more specific" than all the others, that one is chosen.
 Otherwise it is a compile-time error.

 An extension with `on` type clause *T*<sub>1</sub> is more specific than another extension with `on` type clause *T*<sub>2</sub> iff the instantiated type (the type after applying type inference from the receiver) of *T*<sub>1</sub> is a subtype of the instantiated type of *T*<sub>2</sub> and either: